By clicking on Enter you are confirming that you are 18 years of age or older.

 If you visit us here at Bolney, you’ll notice that the wines in our shop are displayed so that they are out of direct sunlight, ensuring that the flavours continue to develop in the bottles ready for you to enjoy when you get them home.

-The humidity level that a wine is stored at is also important and can impact the product both inside and outside the bottle.
+The humidity level that a bottle of wine is stored at is also important, and can impact the product both inside and outside the bottle.